justinnk/text-to-crn/README.md

 ## :bar_chart: Reproduce Results

 These are the steps to reproduce the figures and claims in the paper.
-The steps assume that you are inside the virtual environment created before with the installation guide above (using `source .venv/bin/activate`, if not already done).
+If you are not using the automated reproduction script, the following steps assume that you are inside the virtual environment created before with the installation guide above (using `source .venv/bin/activate`, if not already done).
-We recommend using `tmux` or something similar to start a persistent terminal session when working on a remote server (highly recommended).
+In any case, we recommend using `tmux` or something similar to start a persistent terminal session when working on a remote server (highly recommended).
 This ensures that experiments are not interrupted.
 However, almost all experiments are designed in a way that they are automatically continued (and not re-run) if reinvoked in case they were interrupted.